-- 4.5 Only one rusher gets protection in the "rush zone."
+- 4.3 The rusher has straight-line immunity; the centre must get out of the way and cannot impede the straight-line path even if they remain stationary.
+They can run straight or to either side, but they must avoid the rusher.
+All other offensive players must avoid the rusher. - 4.4 The rusher has the right to run at the QB and take the straightest path, even on a roll out.
+If the rusher deviates from their straight-line path for no reason, they lose immunity. - 4.5 Only one rusher gets protection in the "rush zone."
 The rusher getting protection must declare to the offensive team, if asked by any player on the offense.
-He can declare by raising his hand.
+The rusher can declare by raising their hand.
 Note: If two players declare or two players rush, only the rusher in the "rush zone" gets immunity.
-If both rushers are in the "rush zone" only the one on the defensive left side gets immunity. - 4.6 Contacting the passer No rusher may interfere with the QB's throwing motion.
-Any contact with the quarterback's arm (from the shoulder down) or the ball (while in hand) during the throwing motion will result in a defensive penalty.
-Any form of bodily contact will be penalized under contacting the passer and treated as a major foul and can thus be added on to a score or carried over onto the following convert or next possession.
-Excessive physical contact with the QB when there is intent and/or severity can also be penalized as UR. - 4.7 A player who is fewer than seven yards from the LOS when the ball is snapped may not rush the quarterback before one of the following occurs: someone from seven yards away crosses, the ball is handed off or lateralled, a lateral or handoff is feinted, or a forward pass is caught behind the LOS.
-Lining up a player in the offensive backfield does not permit a rush from less than 7 yards before the rusher crosses, a feint, pass or lateral must be made to allow this. - 4.8 To be considered onside, all parts of the rushers body in contact with the ground must be behind the rush bag.
-A rusher can be past the rush bag, return to the seven-yard rush line, and then cross the LOS, so long as all parts of his body in contact with the ground return behind the rush bag.
-The rusher is only penalised for offside if he actually crosses the LOS having not respected this rule.
+If both rushers are in the "rush zone" only the one on the defensive left side gets immunity. - 4.6 Contacting the passer No rusher may interfere with the passer's QB throwing motion.
+Any contact with the quarterback passer's arm (from the shoulder down) or the ball (while in hand) during the throwing motion will result in a defensive penalty.
+Any form of bodily contact will be penalized under contacting the passer, and treated as a major foul, and can thus be added on to a score or carried over onto the following convert or next possession.
+Excessive physical contact with the passer QB when there is intent and/or severity can also be penalized as UR. - 4.7 A player who is fewer than seven yards from the LOS when the ball is snapped may not rush the quarterback before one of the following occurs: someone from seven yards away crosses, the ball is handed off or lateralled, a lateral or handoff is feinted, or a forward pass is caught behind the LOS.
+Lining up a player in the offensive backfield does not permit a rush from less than 7 yards before the rusher crosses, a feint, pass or lateral must be made to allow this. - 4.8 To be considered onside, all parts of the rushers body in contact with the ground must be behind the rush cone bag.
+A rusher can pass the rush cone bag, return to the seven-yard rush line, and then cross the LOS, so long as all parts of their body in contact with the ground return behind the rush cone bag.
+The rusher is only penalised for offside if they actually cross the LOS having not respected this rule.